cyberphone/doc/payments/review-secure-payment-confirmation.md

-Although the opposite (a *standardized* system for user payment authorizations), would not automatically solve all fragmentation issues, it could surely be an important step in this direction, as well as clearly establishing W3C as a force in the payment space.
+Although the opposite (a *standardized* system for user payment authorizations), would not automatically solve all fragmentation issues, it would be an important step in this direction, as well as clearly establishing W3C/FIDO alliance as a force in the payment space.

 ## Verdict
 Given the numerous downsides, a not overly wild guess is that SPC (*in its current incarnation NB*),